 District towns perform an important role by providing goods and services to sub-regional catchments and providing alternate lifestyles to adjacent larger towns, in particular Warrnambool.
+Koroit's facilities service a catchment area which extends beyond the settlement boundary.

 While Koroit is identified as having capacity for growth, this growth must balance matters such as, maintaining a compact urban form, environmental values, landscape values, industrial buffers, provision of infrastructure and stormwater drainage.